benmccormick/benmccormick.github.io/src/pages/posts/2018/code-golf-array-holes.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Code golf: check if an Array has holes.
 I’ll reply with two ideas of mine in a few minutes.</p>&mdash; Axel Rauschmayer (@rauschma) <a href="https://twitter.com/rauschma/status/1009053456123027463?ref_src=twsrc%5Etfw">June 19, 2018</a></blockquote>

-For context, Code golf is a type of challenge where participants attempt to find the shortest possible way to express a program.
+For context, *code golf* is a type of challenge where participants attempt to find the shortest possible way to express a program.
 Arrays that have holes, or sparse arrays, refer to arrays that don't have values at every index between their maximum and minimum values.
-You could define a sparse array like this:
+You can define a sparse array like this:

 ```javascript
 let arr = [1];